fouquet/RFAboutView/README.md

 ## Automatic acknowledgements

 Every time you run `pod update` or `pod install`, Cocoapods automatically generates a file containing copyright and license information for all Cocoapods used in the project.
 RFAboutView uses this file to display the acknowledgements.
 To use it, copy the file `Pods-<Target Name>-acknowledgements.plist` found in the `<Project Root>/Pods/Target Support Files/Pods-<Target Name>` directory to your project and call it `Acknowledgements.plist`.
-You can also use a different name if you would like – if you do, set the `acknowledgementsFilename` property of `RFAboutViewController` to the new name.
+You can also use a different name if you would like – if you do, set the `acknowledgementsFilename` property of `RFAboutViewController` to the new name (without plist).

 To automate this, you can add the following snippet to your `Podfile`: